-Display ads are still a top choice for programmatic advertising, with eMarketer forecasting programmatic digital display ad spending will grow three times as fast in 2024 compared to non-programmatic.
+Display ads are still a top choice for programmatic advertising, with eMarketer forecasting display ad spending in Australia and New Zealand will account for 38.8% and 32.4% of total digital ad spending in 2024.

 Display ads are great for building awareness, driving traffic to conversion-focused landing pages, and retargeting users to influence brand recall.